 Silence will get you nowhere.
 Communicate with your coworkers and supervisor, and be responsive.
 Keep in close contact with your project leaders and team leader.
 Communicate early, don’t wait for impending disaster.
 Talk about your successes, failures and issues.
 Communicate your ideas.
 Seek others out; don’t wait for them to come find you.
 Get out of your chair for face-to-face conversations as well as using electronic tools.
 Talk to your supervisor about your goals, frustrations and what’s important to you, management staff are not mind-readers.
 Don’t whine.
 If you have a legitimate complaint or concern, make sure you also offer some realistic suggestions for solving the problem.

 CRG work teams don’t operate in isolation, they usually draw on labor and expertise from other teams.
 Build relationships and network with coworkers.
 For researchers, this will help ensure you become part of upcoming projects and fund your future.
 Within three months of their start date, all researchers are expected to be able to find their own daily, direct-charge work without the assistance or intervention of their supervisors.

-Respect and Value the Contribution of Others!
+Value the Contribution of Others!